-In order to achieve all three objectives of performance, reliability & maintenance in a web based application, you must not require persistence on the load balancer.
+In order to achieve all three objectives of performance, reliability & maintenance in a web based application, your application must handle persistence correctly (see page 28 for more details).

 What is the difference between a one-arm and a two-arm configuration?